openSUSE/news-o-o/_posts/2009-02-17-opensuse-weekly-news-issue-59.markdown

 [Spanish](http://es.opensuse.org/OpenSUSE_Noticias_Semanales/59).

 **NEW: [Chinese](http://en.opensuse.org/OpenSUSE_Weekly_News/59/chinese)**  !
- C9020-560 ibm certified specialist exam students can easily contact the unit and discuss how to strategically [write essays for money to essay4today.com](https://essay4today.com/) get ready for the exam
+ C9020-560 ibm certified specialist exam students can easily contact the unit and discuss how to strategically  get ready for the exam